Important Information about Identity Theft and Fraud

 - Do not store your card numbers, account numbers or other personal information on your cell phone or computer.

-A newer type of fraud is called phishing, which is the attempt to acquire sensitive information such as usernames, passwords, account and card details, often for malicious reasons, by impersonating as a trustworthy entity in an electronic communication.
+Phishing is a growing type of fraud, which is the attempt to acquire sensitive information such as usernames, passwords, account and card details, often for malicious reasons, by impersonating as a trustworthy entity in an electronic communication.

 Things to Keep in Mind: